MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_02_Lab2_Ex1_Manage_Admin_Delegation.md

 		New-MgDirectoryRoleMemberByRef -DirectoryRoleId 'paste in the ID of the role here' -BodyParameter $UserObject

+15. You now want to verify that Patti has been assigned to the Service Support Administrator role.
+Displaying the users assigned to a role is a two-step process in PowerShell.
+You will begin by creating a macro command ($role) that states that anytime $role is used in a cmdlet, it should retrieve all users assigned to whichever role name you are validating.  <br/>

+	You will create this $role variable for the Service Support Administrator role.
+To do so, type the following command and then press Enter:  <br/>

+		$role = Get-AzureADDirectoryRole | Where-Object {$_.DisplayName -eq "Service Support Administrator"}

+16. After creating the macro in the prior step, you will then run the following command that directs PowerShell to display all object IDs for the users who have been assigned to the name of the role that you invoked in the previous $role macro.  <br/>

+		Get-AzureADDirectoryRoleMember -ObjectId $role.ObjectId

 17. Verify that **Patti Fernandez** is in the list of users who have been assigned the **Service Support Administrator** role.
 As you can see, Patti is the only user assigned to the role.
 Let's now repeat this process to see all the users assigned to the Global admin role.

-18. Repeat steps 11-12 to verify which Adatum users have been assigned to the **Global Administrator** role.  <br/>
+18. Repeat steps 15-16 to verify which Adatum users have been assigned to the **Global Administrator** role.  <br/>

 19. Verify that there are multiple user accounts that have been assigned the Global Administrator role.
 In a real-world scenario, you would use these two PowerShell commands to monitor how many global admins exist in your Microsoft 365 deployment.
 You would then remove the Global Administrator role from any users who truly shouldn't have it (remember, the best practice guideline is to have between 2 to 4 global admins in a Microsoft 365 deployment - depending on the size of the organization).  <br/>